Coarse Personalization: Discussion

-Outside of the our empirical application where we revisited the traditional segmentation procedures for promotions management, we can also adapt our coarse personalization procedure to a variety of different marketing applications.
-In this section, we provide a handful of classical marketing scenarios where our framework can be used.
-In some of the examples, the assumption that the treatment vector is non-zero in one treatment dimension can be relaxed and interactions across treatments can be allowed.
-However, in practice, this requires much more data to be used in the first step in order to estimate the interactions.
+Beyond our empirical application, where we revisited the traditional segmentation for promotions management, our coarse personalization procedure can be adapted to various other marketing applications.
+In this section, we provide a handful of settings where our framework can be used.
+In some of the examples, the assumption that the treatment vector is nonzero in one treatment dimension can be relaxed and interactions across treatments can be allowed.
+However, in practice, this requires significantly more data to estimate interactions.

-In the context of salesforce compensation, managers need to decide which geographic blocks of individuals to assign to which salespeople, how long much time the salespeople should spend on visit, and whether the visits should be in person or over the phone \citep{Misra2019}.
-The dimensions of treatment in this example are the time spent and the type of visit.
+In the context of salesforce compensation, managers need to decide which geographic blocks salespeople should focus on, how much time the salespeople should spend on each visit, and whether the visits should be in person or over the phone \citep{Misra2019}.
+The dimensions of treatment are the salespeople's time spent and the type of visit.
 Further, often only a handful of geographic blocks are assigned to each salesperson \citep{Zoltners1983}.
-Managers can use the coarse personalization procedure to design the optimal geographic blocks as well as visits types for their salespeople to maximize expected sales profits.
+Managers can use the coarse personalization procedure to design the optimal geographic blocks and visits types to maximize expected sales profits.

-In the ``contract externality'' framework of \citet{Daljord2016}, salesforce managers choose a homogeneous contract commission rate and the assignment of heterogeneously effective salespeople to that contract. ``Contract externalities'' arise because the choice of the salespeoples' assignment will affect the optimal contract commission rate.
-The firm's manager then chooses the treatment level, the homogeneous commission rate, and the composition of the salespeople who are assigned to each treatment. \citet{Daljord2016} focus on a one-dimensional contract rate while our framework allows for a finite dimensional number of contract components.
+In the ``contract externality'' setting of \citet{Daljord2016}, salesforce managers select a uniform commission rate and assign salespeople with heterogeneous performance levels to the contract. ``Contract externalities'' arise because the composition of the salespeoples will affect the optimal contract commission rate. \citet{Daljord2016} focus on a one-dimensional contract rate while our framework allows for a finite dimensional number of contract components.